 Single-cell cancer phylogeography

 Very recently, the discovery of extensive intratumor heterogeneity, together with the rise of single-cell genomics, has created a unique opportunity to study the phylogeography of cancer tumor cells.
 We are sequencing and analyzing single-cell genomes in chronic lymphocytic leukemia and mainly in colorectal cancer to understand the tempo and mode of evolution of cell lineages within and between cancer tumors.
-By doing so we aim to construct a robust theoretical and methodological evolutionary framework that can contribute to a better understanding of the process of somatic evolution and shed light into the biology of cancer.
+By doing so, we aim to construct a robust theoretical and methodological evolutionary framework that can contribute to a better understanding of the process of somatic evolution and shed light on the biology of cancer.
 This project has been funded by the European Research Council.

 Evolutionary genomics of circulating tumor cells

 Circulating tumor cells (CTCs), typically found in cancer patients in frequencies of one per billion normal blood cells, are thought to be the source of distant metastases, a process responsible for 90% of the deaths associated with cancer.
 We are using cancer animal models, single-cell sequencing, and evolutionary biology to identify the genomic characteristics of the CTCs and CTC clusters that succeed in producing metastases and to understand when, where, and how CTCs and CTC clusters originate and propagate.
 A better understanding of the genomics and the biogeographic history of CTCs and CTC clusters should prove instrumental for unveiling new vulnerabilities for cancer treatment.